shreystechtips/pythonbytes/projects/README.md

 It is abstract and very minimal in its construction elements.
 The idea of this project is to research different themes and artists with the idea of creating similar graphical elements using Python.
 You might begin with Turtle graphics but there are many other ways you can proceed.
+There is even an [entire book](https://www.makeartwithpython.com/book/) devoted to making art using Python that we can explore.

 ### Project: Bees and Drones